dimagi/commcare-hq/docs/js-guide/migrating.md

 - A single page can only use one version of select2, so all instances on the page need to be migrated.
 - If you changed any python, most likely a form, any other pages using that form also likely need to be migrated.
 - If you're working on a requirejs page, you need to migrate the entire bundle.
 A bundle that contains both versions of select2 will throw javascript errors.
-There's a test to check for this, but you can also check manually by deploying to staging and reading the [staging requirejs bundle configuration](https://staging.commcarehq.org/static/build.txt).
+There's a test to check for this, which you can also run manually: `corehq.apps.hqwebapp.tests.test_requirejs:TestRequireJSBuild.test_no_select2_conflicts`

 ### Testing